Pittsfield, Massachusetts: Recreation

 Pittsfield has several country clubs, including the Pontoosuc Lake Country Club.
 Pittsfield is home to two major lakes, Onota and Pontoosuc, both used for swimming, boating, and fishing.
 The Berkshire Rowing and Sculling Society is on Onota Lake.

 Pittsfield is home to Canoe Meadows Wildlife Sanctuary, 264 acre of woods, fields, and wetlands maintained by the Massachusetts Audubon Society.
 Bousquet Ski Area and Summer Resort entertains visitors and residents year-round with skiing, water slides, go-karts, and other fun activities.

 Pittsfield State Forest, an 11000 acre park, provides residents and tourists with hiking and cross-country skiing trails, camping, picnic areas, and a swimming beach.
 The highest body of water in Massachusetts, Berry Pond, is at the top of the Pittsfield State Forest just outside the city limits in the town of Hancock.

 The Berkshire Bike Path Council is working with the City of Pittsfield and local residents to extend the Ashuwillticook Rail Trail, a 10.8 mi paved trail just north of Pittsfield.
 The extension would pass through Pittsfield and lead south to Lenox and Great Barrington.

 Transportation

 Downtown Pittsfield serves as the crossroads of two US Highways: US 7 & US 20.

-Pittsfield is served by Amtrak's Lake Shore Limited from Chicago to Boston from the Joseph Scelsi Intermodal Transportation Center.
+Pittsfield is served by Amtrak's Lake Shore Limited from Chicago to Boston, and seasonal Berkshire Flyer from New York City to Pittsfield, at the Joseph Scelsi Intermodal Transportation Center.

 Local transit is provided by the Berkshire Regional Transit Authority.